juschuma/juschuma.github.io/_pages/about.md

 News
 ------
-My paper on "Central bank liquidity reallocation and bank lending: Evidence from the tiering system" (with Carlo Altavilla, Miguel Boucinha, Lorenzo Burlon, and Mariassunta Giannetti) has been published in the **Journal of Financial Economics** (https://www.sciencedirect.com/science/article/pii/S0304405X25000662)
+My paper on "_Central bank liquidity reallocation and bank lending: Evidence from the tiering system_" (with Carlo Altavilla, Miguel Boucinha, Lorenzo Burlon, and Mariassunta Giannetti) has been published in the **Journal of Financial Economics** (https://www.sciencedirect.com/science/article/pii/S0304405X25000662)